UgochukwuUdonna/UgochukwuUdonna/README.md

 Hi there!✨

-Welcome to my GitHub page.
+Welcome to my GitHub page.🫱🏾‍🫲🏾

 My name is Ugochukwu (Ugo), and I'm a Geography and GIS Master's Candidate at Southern Illinois University, Edwardsville, where I study remote sensing, data analytics, and GIS.
 My research and academic work range from change detection, image classification, ecology/ecosystem modeling, land change science, and beyond.